casper-network/casper-sidecar/README.md

 * `max_concurrent_requests` - The maximum total number of simultaneous requests that can be made to the REST server.
 * `max_requests_per_second` - The maximum total number of requests that can be made per second.

+## Swagger documentation

+Once Sidecar is running, you can access the Swagger documentation at `http://localhost:18888/swagger-ui/`.
+You will need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.
+The Swagger documentation will allow you to test the REST API.

 ## Unit Testing the Sidecar Application

-You can run included unit tests with the following command:
+You can run included unit and integration tests with the following command:

 ```
 cargo test
 ```

-You can also run the integration and performance tests using the following command:
+You can also run the performance tests using the following command:

 ```
 cargo test -- --include-ignored